MODELLING CONSORTIUM (PROJECTIONS)

 Our updated projections show the following:

-- Model scenarios depict waves of different sizes in each of the provinces as a result of different levels of non-pharmaceutical intervention (NPI) adherence and fatigue.
-The increased transmissibility of the Delta variant places greater importance on strong NPI adherence and vigilance.
+- Model scenarios depict admission waves of different sizes in each of the provinces as a result of changes in behaviour, which reflects a combination of government-imposed restrictions and individual actions.

-- Even with continued NPI fatigue, rapid vaccination of the population provides a powerful tool to reduce severe illness and death.
+- Even with continued behavioural fatigue, rapid vaccination of the population provides a powerful tool to reduce severe illness and death.